 The HP OfficeJet Pro 9015e is a color inkjet printer designed for small offices.
 It's an upgraded version of the HP OfficeJet Pro 9015 that comes with HP+, so it includes a six-month subscription to HP's Instant Ink subscription, and ships ink to your door when the printer detects it's running low.
-It has a great touchscreen display with a menu that makes it easy to navigate through print and scan tasks, with a duplex-scanning ADF making it easy to digitize multi-page, double-sided documents.
+It has a great touchscreen display with a menu that makes it easy to navigate through print and scan tasks, and a dual-pass duplex ADF that makes it easy to digitize multi-page, double-sided documents.
 There's also built-in fax, which is helpful for workplaces like clinics.
 It has excellent page yields at an outstanding cost-per-print and prints very quickly overall.
 The wireless and wired connectivity options are superb, and you can also print directly from USB flash drives.

 The HP OfficeJet Pro 9015e is a very good printer for families.
 The cost-per-print for black and color documents is remarkably cheap, so you can print many essays and reports without needing to worry about your budget.
 Photos look great, with okay color accuracy, and are fine for everyday use.
 You can also use its outstanding array of scanning features to digitize photos and documents.